druskus20/impossibleai/README.md

 We can test our model by running the game and letting the neural network decide when It has to jump.

-## Do you need powerful hardware to run the network
+## Do you need powerful hardware to run the network?
 Yes, but if the neural network lacks speed, you can always try reducing the speed of the game using [Cheat Engine](https://www.cheatengine.org)

 ## Reference